DhanviPandya/ExExcel-Time-Mangement-Tool/README.md

 # Microsoft Excel VBA Time Mangement Tool
-This is an interactive Excel tool built using VBA programming and macros to provide users assistance with managing their time.
+This interactive Excel tool, developed using VBA programming and macros, helps users manage their time through a dynamic calendar that tracks daily activities and generates personalized to-do lists for users to follow

 To develop this tool, I: